 - Article in Physical Review Letters: Boundary information inflow enhances correlation in flocking.
 The very long ranged spatial correlation functions that we found in flocks, may be due to an information transfer from border to bulk of the flock.
 This is a purely dynamical effect: the system seems to be always in a self-excited state, so as to maintain extremely long range correlation.

-- Brad Hill (Vice President at AOL) is a fan.
+- Brad Hill (former Vice President at AOL) is a fan.

 - Starlings as `flying magnets' - Wired

 - Wayt Gibbs, Scientific American, 'Insects Forgo Flocks in Favor of Swarms', summarizes our work on midge swarms in a 60 second podcast.